TeleAI-mcp/mini-monitoring-tool-3ci9/README.md

-# mini-monitoring-tool-3ci9
+# Mini Monitoring Tool 3Ci9

-A repository to test GitHub automation for issue management
+A repository to test GitHub automation for issue management.